Evidence is mounting that low doses of naltrexone can treat conditions like lupus and multiple sclerosis effectively and with few side effects.

 Seemingly Safe, But More Research Needed on Efficacy

-New York-based internist David Gluck, MD, writes about LDN at www.lowdosenaltrexone.org, where physicians and patients report they’ve seen success in autoimmune conditions including Hashimoto’s disease, rheumatoid arthritis, ulcerative colitis, celiac, Sjogren’s syndrome and scleroderma.
+New York-based internist David Gluck, MD, writes about LDN at his website www.lowdosenaltrexone.org, where physicians and patients report they’ve seen success in autoimmune conditions including Hashimoto’s disease, rheumatoid arthritis, ulcerative colitis, celiac, Sjogren’s syndrome and scleroderma.